yonatansverdlov/Over-squashing/README.md

 ## Usage

-We present three types of experiments: Over-squashing experiments, Transductive learning, and LRGB.
+We present three types of experiments: Over-squashing experiments, Transductive learning, MolHIV and LRGB.

 ## Over-squashing experiments
 First run
    ```bash
    cd bottleneck/script
    ```
 Choose data_type, one of the four options: Ring, Tree, CrossRing, CliqueRing.
 Then, for Tree, choose a radius between 2 and 8, and for others, between 2 and 15.

 If all radios are needed, please run
    ```bash
    python train.py --dataset_name data --all True
    ```
 Otherwise, run